akarshchauhan15/Periodic-Table-Element-Reviser/README.md

 ### Navigating UI

-- The Home page has nothing except a start and settings button.
+- The Home page only contains buttons to start the game, switch to settings page or periodic table page.
+- - Periodic table page contains a periodic table and displays properties when a certain element is selected.
+- - Settings page houses all the buttons and knobs to customize the apps according to players need.
 - The primary Selection page is used for selecting question and answer return format.
 - The secondary Selection page is used to define the range of elements.
 - The Confirmation page gives a quick summary of options selected in the previous two pages.